yunz-dev/2025-recruitment-technical-assessment/README.md

 If you have any questions, feel free to direct questions to:

 - Questions forum in the [DevSoc Discord](https://discord.gg/u9p34WUTcs).
-- ASK WHOEVER ON DISCORD on Discord.
+- Any of the Execs on Discord.
 - `exec@devsoc.app` via email.